A ruler. Any length or type will do. All MBK kites use straight lines to make things easier and quicker. What if the ruler is too short for

 then be connected using the small ruler.
 Voila!
 A long straight line.

 A pair of scissors.
 This simple kite-making tool is

 mainly for cutting around the outline of the sail.
 It's also handy for

 cutting flying line to length for constructing bridles, trimming excess

 line, and snipping off lengths of electrical tape.

-A small cheap hack-saw for cutting wooden dowel to length.
+A small cheap hacksaw.
+Use this for cutting wooden dowel to length.

 A smooth flat area to work on.
 It only needs to be 2 meters (7 feet) square or so.
-Even if you are living in a tiny apartment, it's possible to use these kite making tools to get something impressive into the air!
+Even if you are living in a tiny apartment, it's possible to use these kite-making tools to get something impressive in the air!

 If you want something slightly cheaper, you